- Latest releases of popular Backend repositories

 - ExUnit Allow multiple

-on configuration/CLI - ExUnit.DocTest No longer wrap doctest errors in custom exceptions.
+:excludeon configuration/CLI - ExUnit.DocTest No longer wrap doctest errors in custom exceptions.
 They ended-up hiding more information than showing

 - ExUnit.DocTest Display the actual doctest code when doctest fails